Same-sex marriage in France: Historical recognition in Overseas France

+In Wallisian culture, people who occupy a similar third gender role are known as fakafafine ([fakafaˈfine]), and it is likely that "they have always existed" on Wallis.
+Assigned male at birth, they express themselves as women and carry out women's work in the community.
+They are also known as fakafafine in Futunan.
+This structure is similar to the faʻafafine of Samoa.
+They are known as fagafafine in West Uvean, ʼakavaʼine in Rapa, ʼakaʼaʼine in Mangareva, and hakavahīne in Tuamotuan, though māhū is also used.
+In the Marquesas Islands, people born as male but expressing themselves as women are referred to as piivehine ([piːveˈhine]), while people born as female but expressing themselves as men are referred to as piivahana ([piːvaˈhana]).
+Some sources also use the terms haatūmātua and haatūmāùi, respectively.
+They are reportedly a "common sight" in the Marquesas.
+French sociologist Laure Hins Grépin reported in 2005 that piivehine had sexual intercourse primarily with "openly macho" cisgender men, but did not say whether they were historically allowed to marry.

+In Mayotte, the sarambavi occupy a similar cultural role, and are "relatively well integrated into Mayotte society".
+They choose to obey the "law of women", and can use the mbiwi, claves reserved for women, during traditional dances.
+However, it is unknown if the sarambavi were historically allowed to marry.

 Marriage statistics

-In 2013, following the introduction of same-sex marriage in France, approximately 7,000 same-sex couples were legally married in the country.
-They made up approximately 3% of all marriages in that time, with three out of every five same-sex marriages involving male couples.
-Approximately 10,500 same-sex marriages took place in France in 2014, representing 4% of all marriages performed that year.
-Male couples accounted for about 54% of these marriages, while lesbian couples accounted for the remaining 46%.
-Some 6,000 French communes performed at least one same-sex marriage.
-1,331 same-sex couples married in the French capital of Paris, comprising 13.5% of the total number of weddings performed in the city.
+In 2013, 7,367 same-sex couples were legally married in France.
+They made up approximately 3% of all marriages performed in that time, with three out of every five same-sex marriages involving male couples.
+10,522 same-sex marriages took place in France in 2014, in around 6,000 communes, representing 4% of all marriages performed that year.
+Male couples accounted for about 54% of these marriages, while female couples accounted for the remaining 46%.
+1,331 same-sex couples married in Paris, comprising 13.5% of the total number of weddings performed in the city that year.

 From May 2013 to December 2016, approximately 32,640 same-sex marriages were performed in France.
 By 23 April 2018, five years after the French Parliament had approved the same-sex marriage law, approximately 40,000 same-sex couples had married in the country.
 This represented about 3.5% of all marriages performed during that time.
-The departments with the highest share of same-sex marriages were Paris (9.7%), Calvados (5.6%), Charente-Maritime (5.4%), Hérault (5.1%), Orne (4.8%), Alpes-de-Haute-Provence (4.6%), Alpes-Maritimes (4.5%) and Lot (4.4%) whereas the departments with the lowest shares were Guadeloupe (0.3%), Mayotte (0.6%), Martinique (0.6%), French Guiana (1%), Haute-Corse (1.1%), Réunion (1.2%), Ariège (1.5%) and Corse-du-Sud (1.6%).
+The departments with the highest share of same-sex marriages were Paris (9.7%), Calvados (5.6%), Charente-Maritime (5.4%), Hérault (5.1%), Orne (4.8%), Alpes-de-Haute-Provence (4.6%), Alpes-Maritimes (4.5%) and Lot (4.4%), whereas the departments with the lowest shares were Guadeloupe (0.3%), Mayotte (0.6%), Martinique (0.6%), French Guiana (1%), Haute-Corse (1.1%), Réunion (1.2%), Ariège (1.5%) and Corse-du-Sud (1.6%).